Skip to content

-Dublin is the Captial City of Ireland and has so much to offer visitors.
-From its incredible history and culture.
-To amazing architecture and great places to eat and drink.
-One place that you must check out is Trinity College Dublin, a world-renown University and Museum in the heart of Dublin.
+Dublin is Ireland’s capital city and has so much to offer visitors, from its incredible history and culture to fantastic architecture and great places to eat and drink.
+You must check out Trinity College Dublin, a world-renowned University and Museum in the heart of Dublin.

 The History of Trinity College Dublin

-The success story and long history of the College began in 1592 when it was created by the royal charter.
-It is actually Ireland’s oldest living university and one of only seven ancient Universities in Britain and Ireland.
-Not many people know this but the full name of the College is ‘The College of the Holy and Undivided Trinity of Queen Elizabeth.’
+The College’s success story and long history began in 1592 when it was created by royal charter.
+It is Ireland’s oldest university and one of only seven ancient universities in Britain and Ireland.
+Not many people know this, but the College’s full name is ‘The College of the Holy and Undivided Trinity of Queen Elizabeth.’

-As Trinity College was developing, many British universities were thriving and the college was intended to be of a similar model to those across the water.
-As Dublin was also developing into a capital city at the time.
-It was thought that a respectful university would help it reach the level of other European countries.
-The queen then granted permission for the college to go ahead and was built at College Green.
-Facing Trinity College you will find the Irish Houses of Parliament which is another historic site in Dublin.
+As Trinity College was developing, many British universities were thriving, and the College was intended to be similar to those across the water.
+Dublin was also developing into a capital city at the time.
+A respectful university was thought to help it reach the level of other European countries.
+The queen then granted permission for the college to build it at College Green.
+Facing Trinity College, you will find the Irish Houses of Parliament, another historic site in Dublin.

-Trinity College was partially established as a means of consolidating the Tudor Monarch’s rule of Ireland.
-Among the different things and stories told about Trinity College in Dublin is that is was commonly seen as a predominantly Protestant institution.
-Where professorships, fellowships, and scholarships were originally reserved for Protestants.
-This rule was then changed in 1873 to further include the Catholic community as well.
+Trinity College was partially established to consolidate the Tudor Monarch’s rule of Ireland.
+Among the different things and stories about Trinity College in Dublin is that it was commonly seen as a predominantly Protestant institution.
+Where professorships, fellowships, and scholarships were initially reserved for Protestants.
+This rule was then changed in 1873 to include the Catholic community further.

 Trinity College Dublin